MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 There are two main use cases:

-- High availability, where a load is distributed across regions for additional capacity.
+- High availability, where a load is distributed across regions for more capacity.
 The workload users aren't pinned to a region and the entire system's performance contributes to the SLO.

 - Bulkhead pattern, where the users are segmented by pinning them to specific regions.
 In such cases, treat multiregion deployments as separate deployments, or *stamps*, in each region.
 Measure the health of each stamp separately, with the SLIs that are appropriate to your workload.
 Consider your overall workload's SLO based on the health of each stamp.
-If you can fail over between stamps, then your overall workload SLO will be higher because a failure in one stamp is recoverable through a failover to another stamp.
+If you can fail over between stamps, then your overall workload SLO is higher because a failure in one stamp is recoverable through a failover to another stamp.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Is the risk reduction worth the added complexity?
 Multiregion targets also introduce operational complexities, such as coordinating deployments, ensuring data consistency, and handling latency.
 Those operations are significant during recovery.
 Teams should weigh these complexities against the gains in resilience.